Sunday, December 21, 2014

 Day +13, BMT :: Roid Rage

-Day 13 +: Puffy, itchy, and swollen,
+Day 13 +: Puffy, itchy, and swollen, but playful (at the moment). |

 The team decided to put Jade on a steroid regimen after she had seemingly maxed out on antibiotics -- she was taking ceftaz, vancomycin, tobramycin, and azithromycin.
 All to no avail; none provided any relief during five days of persistent fever, rapid heart rate, elevated respiratory rate, an itchy rash that covered Jade's entire body, swelling, incontinence, nausea and vomiting, complete loss of appetite, and sleepless nights.
 Most, if not all, of Jade's symptoms are also consistent with engraftment syndrome, which is normally treated with steroids.
 But a cat scan on Monday showed a potential pneumonia in the right upper lobe of her lungs.
 Needless to say, this caused some hesitation to start the steroids.
 No one would want to embolden a potential infection like pneumonia with Jade's weakened immune system.
 Ultimately the team decided that with the worry of a pneumonia, instead of the typical seven-day regimen, Jade would get a two-day course of steroids.
 The team will reevaluate before week's end.